khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 > confidence](./MediaFolder/media/image29.JPG)
 >

-1. Optionally, click **Show advanced routing, build, and deployment options**.
+1. Optionally, click Show advanced routing, build, and deployment options.
 Explore the build configuration and other options and note that this example application automatically creates a route, *webhook* trigger, and builds change triggers.
 A *webhook* is an HTTP call-back triggered by a specific event.

-2. Click **Create**.
+2. Click Create.
 Creating your application might take some time. note the *payload url,* we will use it later to set a *webhook* in your *github* repository.

 3.  ![](./MediaFolder/media/image30.JPG)

-    the web console to see the new resources being created, and watch the progress of the build and deployment.
+    You can follow along on the Overview page of the web console to see the new resources being created, and watch the progress of the build and deployment.
 Click on "view log", you will notice that Openshift is pulling the code of the application